senate quick facts

 This electronic form is provided for the convenience of local governments wishing to submit a Home Rule request.read More

 Unable to find the Senate information you are looking for?
 It may be available by making a Freedom of Information Law (FOIL) request.
 Please visit our online FOIL Request page to learn more.make a foil request

 Open Standards & APIs

 We encourage citizens and companies to leverage and add value to Senate data by building custom applications.
 All data and other content used in NYSenate.gov and Open Legislation is licensed under Creative Commons copyright.
 Legislative data is available through the Open Legislation application programming interface (API).read More

 Search the administrative facts and figures of the Senate.
 Find expenditure reports, payroll reports, and other reports as well.read More

 The Senate uses open-source software whenever possible.
 In our experience, open-source software is reliable, secure, and cost-effective.
 It also provides us with the flexibility necessary to create software that meets the Senate’s needs.

 We also support the greater open-source ecosystem.
 We have sponsored new functionality in open-source projects, and have contributed our own code to projects.
-We also open-source own code whenever possible so that others can benefit from our work.
-Find us on GitHub - github.com/nysenate.
-You'll code for this site there soon.
-Stay tuned...read More
+We also open-source our own code whenever possible so that others can benefit from our work.
+Find code for our projects (including nysenate.gov) on GitHub.read more